 Herdsmen have the best ingredients at hand (most importantly prime quality beef) and the preparation method fitted very well to their work and lifestyle: they don’t have to stand by the side of the kettle and stir its content all the time, still they have a tasty and hot meal to fill up their stomach.

-Restaurants started to put goulash on their menus too and and by the second half of the 20th century the soup became the number one dish of Hungary that every tourist coming to the country must try.
+Restaurants started to put goulash on their menus too, and by the second half of the 20th century, the soup became the number one dish of Hungary that every tourist coming to the country must try.

 Traditional Hungarian restaurants all have goulash on their menus.
 Browse our list of Hungarian Restaurants in Budapest.

-Other recommended Budapest restaurants where you can have a bowl of steaming Hungarian goulash:
+Other recommended restaurants where you can have a bowl of steaming Hungarian goulash:

 Address: Pozsonyi utca 12., XIII. district, trams 4,6, Jászai Mari tér stop

 A charming traditional restaurant in the Lipótváros neighbourhood of Pest, with friendly, attentive service and good food.